awwad/uptane/README.md

 dp.generate_signed_vehicle_manifest()
 dp.submit_vehicle_manifest_to_director()
 ```
+As you can now see from the output in Window 2, the Director discards the bad
-The Director should then discard the bad ECU Manifest and keep the rest of the Vehicle Manifest.
+ECU Manifest from this Secondary, and retains the rest of the Vehicle Manifest
+from the Primary.

 ####Attack: MITM modifies ECU manifest and signs with another ECU's key:
+The next command also simulates a Man in the Middle attack that attempts to modify
+the ECU Manifest from this Secondary to issue a false report.
+In this attack,
+we simulate the Man in the Middle modifying the ECU Manifest and replacing the
+signature with a valid signature from a *different* key (obtained, say, from
+another vehicle's analogous ECU after reverse-engineering).
 ```python
 ds.ATTACK_send_manifest_with_wrong_sig_to_primary()
 ```